- Home

 How to Become a Nutritionist or Dietitian

-The exact path you'd need to take to begin working as a nutritionist or dietitian depends on a few factors, including the state where you wish to practice and the exact job title to which you aspire.
+The path to becoming a nutritionist or dietitian depends on the state where you wish to practice and the specific role you're pursuing.

-If you wish to work as an RD or RDN, on the other hand, you need a minimum of a bachelor's degree in a related field as well as about 1,000 hours of clinical practice.
-In addition, beginning in January 2024, the Commission on Dietetic Registration requires all aspiring dietitians to hold a minimum of a master's degree.
-Regardless of degree, all RDs and RDNs must also pass a national licensure examination.
+To work as an RD or RDN, you need a minimum of a bachelor's degree in a related field along with approximately 1,000 hours of supervised clinical practice.
+The Commission on Dietetic Registration now requires all new dietitians to hold at least a master's degree.
+All RDs and RDNs must also pass a national licensure exam.

-Whether you aim to work as a nutritionist or dietitian, you may also need to complete continuing education requirements to keep working in the field.
-RDs, for example, must complete a certain number of continuing professional education units every five years to keep their licenses active.
+Both nutritionists and dietitians may also need to fulfill continuing education requirements to keep their credentials active.
+RDs, for example, must complete a certain number of continuing professional education units every five years.

 Interested in Studying Nutrition and Health?